kelemen/netbeans-gradle-project/readme.md

   tasks will be needed to make the project really usable.
 Also global custom tasks like with the Maven plugin would be nice as well.
 Allowing to execute custom tasks is relatively straightforward to implement.
-- Sources for dependencies cannot be downloaded nor attached.
-This could only be implemented like in the Maven plugin if the tooling API is updated.